Convert Images to PowerPoint

 or click to browse

 This free Images to PowerPoint tool runs in your browser and builds a PPTX with one image per slide.
-Choose from multiple slide layouts, preserve image or video ratios with Fit or Fill, reorder by drag-and-drop, and download—all without uploading files.
+Choose from multiple slide layouts, preserve image ratios with Fit or Fill, reorder by drag-and-drop, and download — all without uploading files.

-• Image fit: Fit (preserve ratio, letterbox), Fill (preserve ratio, crop to cover), or Stretch (fill slide, may distort).
+• Image fit: Fit (preserve ratio, letterbox), Fill (preserve ratio, crop to cover), or Stretch (may distort).

-• One image per slide: Each image becomes a single slide in the presentation.
+• One image per slide: Each image becomes one slide in the presentation.

 • Reorder: Drag-and-drop cards or use up/down arrows; the slide arrangement preview shows the order.